AdesisNetlife/croak/README.md

 In a few words, Croak allows you to have a multiple `Gruntfile.js` in global locations, and running them using a simple project identifier, also allowing you to define a pre-configured options to pass to Grunt from a ini configuration file

-Croak also allows your to extend or override Gruntfile configurations.
-This feature is useful when you think that your developers are not bad people, so you can provide a way to extend or override tasks
+Croak also allows your to extend or overwrite Gruntfile configurations.
+This feature is useful when you think that your developers are not bad people, so you can provide a way to customize tasks configuration

 ### Example scenario